freqtrade/freqtrade/docs/hyperopt.md

 buys based on the buy signals generated with the above function and based on the results it will end with telling you which paramter combination produced the best profits.

-### Adding New Indicators
+The search for best parameters starts with a few random combinations and then uses a regressor algorithm (currently ExtraTreesRegressor) to quickly find a parameter combination that minimizes the value of the objective function `calculate_loss` in `hyperopt.py`.

+The above setup expects to find ADX, RSI and Bollinger Bands in the populated indicators.
-If you want to test an indicator that isn't used by the bot currently, you need to add it to the `populate_indicators()` method in `hyperopt.py`.
+When you want to test an indicator that isn't used by the bot currently, remember to add it to the `populate_indicators()` method in `hyperopt.py`.

 ## Execute Hyperopt
 Once you have updated your hyperopt configuration you can run it.